FurkancBayram/Simple_Chatbot_with_Python/README.md

 # simple_chatbot

-Python, NLTK Kütüphanesi ile basit bir chatbot uygulaması
+A simple chatbot application with Python, NLTK Library